-Aim: To familiarise yourself with the importance of security measures when processing and using information.

-Motivation: To become aware of security measures in a fast-changing Information and Communication Technology environment.

-Task: Find our what ICT security usage measures are in place at your institution.

-Tool: Discussion forum

-Resources: Your institutional ICT Policy
+Aim: To familiarise yourself with the importance of security measures whe and using information. in processing Motivation: To become aware of security measures in a fast-changing Info Communication Technology environment. ormation and Task: Find our what ICT security usage measures are in place at your institution tution.
+Duration: 90 minutes Tool: Discussion forum Resources: Your institutional ICT Policy What to do: Locate your institutional ICT Policy and/or ask for a meeting with staff member to discuss issues arising an ICT support

-- Locate your institutional ICT Policy and/or ask for a meeting with an ICT support staff member to discuss issues arising. - Ascertain what your responsibilities are as a member of staff when using the institutional network to access the intranet and internet. - Establish how information security affects the academic community. - Discuss your findings with colleagues to find out the level of awareness of information security in your department or faculty. - Record their opinions, making sure to preserve their privacy. - Write up your findings in a document and share on the discussion forum.

-- This activity should be undertaken individually. - Contribute your findings and responses through the discussion forum.
+Ascertain what your responsibilities are as a member of staff when using the institutional network to access the intranet and internet.
+Establish how information security affects the academic community.
+Discuss your findings with colleagues to find out the level of awareness of information security in your department or faculty.
+Record their opinions, making sure to preserve their privacy.
+Write up your findings in a document and share on the discussion forum.
+This activity should be undertaken individually.
+Contribute your findings and responses through the discussion forum. ack: After you finish this activity you need to respond constructively to other participants' finding in the discussion forum.
+Read and take note of responses to your own post and discuss further online. ment: Completing this activity will count towards your course portfolio.